Demystifying Four Common AED Myths

 Sudden cardiac arrest and heart attacks are very different medical emergencies.
 Heart attacks, a “plumbing problem,” can lead to SCA, but not the other way around.
 SCA, an “electrical problem,” often occurs in people who appear otherwise fit and healthy.
 SCA, by definition, is “sudden,” whereas it’s common for heart attack victims to experience warning signs like chest pain.

 The need for an AED at a facility is therefore not dependent on a history of health problems.
 Instead, public spaces such as sports clubs, casinos, and schools with high human traffic should have at least one AED.
-Read more about how AEDs in these types of locations can reduce the time-to-defibrillation (and save lives) here.

 The difference between SCA and heart attacks is important to understand because it’s common for the general public to mistakenly associate the use of AEDs only with people who experience heart attacks, and heart attack victims may make unhealthy lifestyle choices.